• Skip to primary navigation

 • Combine Gruyère and Panko breadcrumbs in a bowl; set aside.

 • Scrub zucchini under cold water; cut off the two ends, but do not peel.
-Cut off two ends of onion, and peel.
-Grate the zucchini and onion in food processor of box grater; toss with ½ teaspoon salt in a colander.
+Cut off two ends of the onion and peel.
+Grate the zucchini and onion in a food processor or box grater; toss with ½ teaspoon salt in a colander.
 Let sit for 30 minutes.

-• Squeeze liquid from zucchini and onion with hands.
-Then place in double paper towel and continue squeezing as much liquid as possible.
+• Squeeze liquid from zucchini and onion with your hands.
+Then, place in a double paper towel and continue squeezing as much liquid as possible.
 (See Tip 4)

 • Add milk; stir constantly until thickened and bubbly.
-Correct seasonings.
+Correct the seasonings.

-• Transfer zucchini mixture to prepared casserole dish.
+• Transfer the zucchini mixture to the prepared casserole dish.
 Top with Gruyère/Panko mixture.
-Dot with remaining tablespoon of butter.
+Dot with the remaining tablespoon of butter.
 Can be made ahead of time up to this point.
 (See Tip 5)

-1. May substitute Swiss cheese, Cheddar cheese, Monterey Jack cheese or Fontina cheese for the Gruyère cheese.
+1. You may substitute Swiss cheese, Cheddar cheese,heese, Monterey Jack c or Fontina cheese for the Gruyère cheese.

 2. May use plain breadcrumbs in place of the Panko.

-3. May use store-bought ground nutmeg in place of the freshly ground nutmeg.
+3. May use store-bought ground nutmeg in place of freshly ground nutmeg.

-4. You’ll be surprised at the amount of liquid that you can squeeze from the zucchini and onion!
+4. You'll be surprised at how much liquid you can squeeze from the zucchini and onion!
 The reserved liquid from the zucchini and onion can be used in sauces or gravies.

-5. If made ahead of time, cover and refrigerate for up to a day.
+5. Cover and refrigerate for up to a day if made ahead of time.
 Add 5 minutes to the baking time

-6. Leftovers, if any, can be reheated in a 350°F oven for 10 to 15 minutes.
+6. Any leftovers can be reheated in a 350°F oven for 10 to 15 minutes.
 They can also be reheated in the microwave for several minutes.
-However, if reheated in the microwave, the cheese toping will lose its crispiness.
+However, if reheated in the microwave, the cheese topping will lose its crispiness.

 Nutrition